Start Here

 Support

 If you enjoy what we do here, it would mean a lot if you can support our newsletter in some way.
 Consider becoming a paid subscriber or perhaps make a one-off tip via Buy Me A Coffee, or better yet, add some art to your space with a print from our permanent collection or an art drop.
-Even just recommending our newsletter to others, or liking this post, commenting, forwarding it on – it all helps and we appreciate it.
+Even just recommending our newsletter to others, or liking this post and forwarding it on – it all helps and we appreciate it.
 Thank you for supporting our work as independent artists!